The Best Exercises to Help Mom Butt

 How to Optimize Posture for Butt Muscle Tone

-Becoming aware of your posture can help to start changing the muscle strength and size of your buttocks.
+Becoming aware of your posture can help to start changing the muscle strength, tone, and size of your buttocks.

-• Take a look at your side profile in a mirror.
+• Step 1: Take a look at your side profile in a mirror.

-• Now look straight down at the floor in front of you.
+• Step 2: Now look straight down at the floor in front of you.

-• Shift until you can see the tops of your feet.
+• Step 3: Shift until you can see the tops of your feet.

-• STAY THERE as you bring your head back to neutral (looking forward).
+• Step 4: Stay there as you bring your head back to neutral (looking forward).
 Check your side profile again.
-Your pelvis and low back positions should be more neutral.
+Your pelvis and low back positions should be more neutral, and your rib cage should be stacked over your pelvis (not jutting forward and not tucked back)

-It may feel weird at first because your brain has to get used to the new position of your body.
-With repetition, it will feel natural.
+This may feel weird at first, because your brain has to get used to the new position of your body.
+But with repetition, it will feel natural.

-Try this postural correction while holding/wearing your baby, while standing in line, etc. Is it challenging or painful to maintain this posture?
-If it is, you likely would benefit from strengthening the glute muscles.
+Now, try this postural correction while holding or wearing your baby, while standing in line, etc. Is it challenging or painful to maintain this posture?
+If it is, you likely would benefit from strengthening the glute muscles and other important muscles in your core set.

 Keep in mind that humans are meant to be mobile.
 Frequently changing positions is recommended.
-We don’t want to stay in any one position for a really long time, no matter how “good” the posture is.
+We don’t want to stay in any one position for a really long time, no it comes on matter how “good” the posture is.

-So how do you change the shape of Mom Butt?
-Strength training is key.
+So how do you change the shape of mom butt?
+The good news is that strength training can help!

-The benefits of gluteal strength are far beyond aesthetics.
-Glute strength helps a person to handle life’s daily tasks.
-Strong glutes prevent muscle strain, protects your knees, and provides stability for your hips and spine.
+The benefits of glute strength go far beyond aesthetics.
+Strong glutes prevent muscle strain, protect your knees, and provide stability for your hips and spine.

 For the athlete, glute strength equates to improved sprinting, changing direction, throwing and striking, and heavy lifting.